Dry eye glasses fitting guide

 What to look for

+Read our size guide to help chose an initial model and it might be necessary to buy more than one pair initially to ensure you achieve the best fit.
 You are looking for something that sits comfortably on the nose with a close fit to the brow and cheek bones.
 It will not make a 'seal' but should be close fitting.

 Frame adjustment

-The Kai, Marina, Panhead and Ventus, feature adjustable sides that can be bent over the ears so you can get the best fit.
+The Kai, Marina, Nereus, Panhead and Ventus, feature adjustable sides that can be bent over the ears so you can get the best fit.
 Bend just the rubber tip, do not bend at the intersection between the rubber and the hard plastic of the side.

 The Briza, Cape, Chubasco, Churada and Oasis do not have sides designed to be bent around the ears yourself.
 They will require gentle heat to make them soft enough to bend (we suggest asking your optician).
 Or you can use the ear grippers.